Reductive quotients of klt singularities: Preliminaries

-One usually speaks of a \emph{Cox sheaf} - and \emph{Cox ring} for the ring of global sections - when $K$ is mapped isomorphically to $\Cl(X)$.
+One usually speaks of a \emph{Cox sheaf} ---and \emph{Cox ring} for the ring of global sections--- when $K$ is mapped isomorphically to $\Cl(X)$.
 Finite generation of the Cox ring is of great interest in birational geometry, since a variety with this property allows only finitely many small birational modifications, controlled by the \emph{variation of GIT} on the Cox ring.
 In particular, any MMP on such a variety terminates, and consequently, it is called a \emph{Mori Dream Space}.

-If we want to construct Cox sheaves or Cox rings, in the case of a free divisor class group we only have to choose a subgroup $K \subseteq \WDiv(X)$ such that the projection $\WDiv(X) \to \Cl(X)$ restricts to an isomorphism $K \xrightarrow{\cong} \Cl(X)$.
+If we want to construct Cox sheaves or Cox rings, in the case the class group is a free finitely generated abelian group we only have to choose a subgroup $K \subseteq \WDiv(X)$ such that the projection $\WDiv(X) \to \Cl(X)$ restricts to an isomorphism $K \xrightarrow{\cong} \Cl(X)$.
 Then~\cite[Constr.~1.4.1.1]{ADHL15} shows that the Cox sheaf

 where $D \in K$ is a representative of the class $[D]$, does not depend on the choice of $K$, up to isomorphism.
-The same construction may of course be performed with $\Cl(X)$ replaced with e.g., the local class group $\Cl(X_x)$ of some $x \in X$ (as long as this group is free).

-On the other hand, if such a group has torsion, one needs an additional quotient construction, which may introduce non-uniqueness of the Cox ring in certain cases.
+On the other hand, if the class group has torsion, one needs an additional quotient construction, which may introduce non-uniqueness of the Cox ring in certain cases.
 However, as~\cite{HMT20} shows and as we will discuss subsequently, the Cox rings are still well-defined.
 The following construction proceeds along the lines of~\cite[Constr.~1.4.2.1]{ADHL15}.